intermezzOS/book/src/what-kind-is-there.md

 up being one, but Mac OS X uses a version of Mach from before that work was done... so it’s a bit blurry.

-If a microkerenel were a web application, it would be made of microservices.
-It’s a bit cooler than a single app by itself, and the communication is nice for flexibility’s sake, but has some overhead.
+If a microkerenel were a web application, it would be a microservice.
+And a bunch of the other stuff that’s in kernel space in a monolithic kernel are other microservices, but in userspace instead.
+It’s a bit cooler than a single monolithic web app by itself, and the communication is nice for flexibility’s sake, but has some overhead.

 ## Exokernels & Unikernels